Now on Parade:

 How do you celebrate when you are the Horse Capitol of the World?
 With a horse of course!
-Or when you are LexArts, the arts and cultural council for Lexington, Kentucky, you celebrate with gusto, creatively, and with lots of horses, placed where people of all ages can enjoy them.
+Or when you are LexArts, the local arts agency and united arts fund, you celebrate with gusto, creatively, and with lots of horses, placed where people of all ages can enjoy them.

 No other public art initiative in Lexington’s history captured the hearts and minds of our citizens and visitors as Horse Mania did back in 2000 and 2010.
 So much so that bringing it back in 2020 seemed like a great idea.
 However, it wasn’t to be.
 A global pandemic made it unwise, if not impossible, to launch such an ambitious initiative for 2020 and 2021.

-Sometimes things don’t turn out as planned.
-Although terribly disappointing at the time, they are ultimately better.
-A great example, pushing Horse Mania to 2022 allowed it to coincide with LexArt’s 50th Anniversary and Keeneland’s third hosting of the Breeders’ Cup World Championship – the ultimate celebration of Thoroughbred racing and breeding.
+Pushing Horse Mania to 2022 allowed this program to coincide with LexArt’s 50th Anniversary and Keeneland’s third hosting of the Breeders’ Cup World Championship – the ultimate celebration of Thoroughbred racing and breeding.
 It also created an opportunity to form important strategic partnerships with Keeneland, Maker’s Mark and Breeders’ Cup resulting in Trilogy, three painted horses that served as a 2020 warm-up for the

 main event – Horse Mania 2022.